-There are 3 different types of astigmatism, all of which depend on what opticians call 'meridians'.
+There are 3 different types of astigmatism, all of which depend on what optometrists call 'meridians'.
 If you imagine a clock face, a meridian would be a line connecting 12 to 6 or 4 to 10, for example.
-These meridians are used to mark out areas of the eye, and can cause short sight (myopic astigmatism), long sight (hyperopic astigmatism), or be a combination of the two (mixed astigmatism).
+These meridians are used to mark out areas of the eye and can cause myopia/short sight (myopic astigmatism), long sight (hyperopic astigmatism), or be a combination of the two (mixed astigmatism).
+But astigmatism can also exist in conjunction to another eye condition, such as presbyopia - and wearers can enjoy clear vision at all distances with toric multifocal contact lenses.

 Why choose toric contact lenses?

 Another amazing feature of toric lenses is that they contain different powers for the various meridians in the eye.
-This means it can correct the amount of short or long sight in one part of the eye without affecting the rest.
+This means that these lenses can correct the amount of short or long sight in one part of the eye without affecting the rest.

 Advice on choosing the right toric lenses for you

 When you're looking for contact lenses for astigmatism, it's easy to get confused.
 Most popular brands have toric versions with a similar name so it's important to double-check that the title on the webpage or the lens box says either 'toric' or 'for astigmatism' somewhere on it.
 If you see this, you're sure to have the right type of lenses.

 It's often advisable to stick to the brand or manufacturer that your optician has recommended for you to ensure that you get the best lenses for your needs.

-If you have dry eyes it's worth choosing a lens that either has a high water content or is particularly adept at retaining moisture.
+If you, as a contact lens wearer, have dry eyes, it's worth choosing a lens that is particularly adept at retaining moisture.
 You should also see if the lens is particularly breathable and lets plenty of oxygen reach the eye to guarantee that your eyes will be comfortable throughout the day.
 Other features you might want to check for are additional UV blocking and a handling tint for easy application.
+Equally, you can get effective relief and comfort from eye drops.

 What toric contact lenses can I wear?